sahilsk/sahilsk.github.io/_posts/articles/2014-09-27-rubyonrails-app-on-docker-part-i-understanding-specs.md

 2. Logs Management

     Logs are no longer neglected in today's age of Big-Data.
 Management need information to aid their decisions.
 Logs help them provide those inputs.
-These inputs can be Geographical, or User browsing or buying trend All gathered from logs.
+These inputs can be Geographical, or User browsing or buying trend, all gathered from logs.